jmschrei/pomegranate/docs/index.md

 Lastly, you can also download the zip and manually move the files into your site-packages folder (or your PYTHON_PATH, if you've changed it).

+On Windows machines you may need to download a C++ compiler.
+This minimal version of Visual Studio 2008 works well: https://www.microsoft.com/en-us/download/details.aspx?id=44266

 ## Contributing

 If you would like to contribute a feature then fork the master branch (fork the release if you are fixing a bug).
 Be sure to run the tests before changing any code.
 You'll need to have [nosetests](https://github.com/nose-devs/nose) installed.
 The following command will run all the tests: